sematext/docs/docs/experience/faq.md

  * We pause most data collection when the browser tab is in the background
  * Certain ad blockers might prevent the Browser SDK script from loading or block network requests for data collection

+### Why am I not seeing page loads, but I'm seeing memory usage measurements?

+After the initial page load, the memory measurements will be taken periodically in scheduled intervals.
+If your users leave the application open in the browser for a longer time period the measurements will be taken and sent to Sematext Cloud constantly.
+Your selected time range may include memory measurements, but the page load may be outside of it.

 ## Sharing